 After climbing the building with a realistic, if not exactly urgent, climbing speed, we arrived on the roof and found the body of President Deling, which Squall had no comment on.
 No words on the passing of a tyrant, Squall?
 Not even you, Irvine?
 Your call!
 We headed into the building to find Rinoa at the mercy of the gargoyle monsters.
 Frankly, even without our jokes and stalling, it was a wonder they hadn’t killed her yet.
 The fight went quickly enough, though it would have gone faster if I had had the slightest idea how to use Squall’s Limit break before this, as it required practice to land a series of timed hits.
 Yeah, seriously, I had never encountered Squall’s Limit break before this point, only Kyle!
+Bit of a side effect to having 2000 or so HP in the opening hours of a game!
 The gargoyles used a team-up attack, but thankfully even my incompetent use of Squall’s Limit break killed one of them before too long, preventing the team-up attack from doing any serious harm.
 Also, the bosses served as a draw point for a new GF, our old friend Carbuncle.

 Irvine gets all quiet, and Squall suspects this be his way of focusing, like Irvine had implied during his gross ejaculation-metaphor speech on the train ride here.
 Squall decides to leave him to it, and Squall decides to hold a conversation with Rinoa.
 Showing a little heart, Squall told her that he had seen Seifer in the parade, but even now he couldn’t stop being practical, and had to add that he might soon have to kill Seifer if he really is serving as Edea’s bodyguard.
 Rinoa takes this better than previous Squallisms.